Ey-luccas/API_REST_FORMIG.IA/README.md

 # FORMIG.IA
 This repository is where we will track changes and advancements to the backend.
 The system will allow individual users or groups to record and manage their expenses and income, view detailed financial reports and set personalized budgets.
 With this, I hope to help people (and myself!) have more control over their finances in a practical and intuitive way. 💡

-# Expense Tracker Multi-User System
+Claro!
+Vou criar dois arquivos `README.md` separados: um para o **back-end** e outro para o **front-end**.
+Cada um será específico para sua parte do projeto, com instruções claras sobre como configurar e executar localmente.

+---

+# **Backend README**

 ## 📖 Project Objective
-The **Expense Tracker Multi-User System** is a full-stack application designed to help users manage their personal and shared expenses effectively.
-It allows individual users or groups (e.g., families, teams) to track income, expenses, and budgets, generate financial reports, and collaborate on shared financial goals.
-The system provides a secure, scalable, and user-friendly platform for managing finances.
+The **Expense Tracker Backend** is a robust API designed to power the **Expense Tracker Multi-User System**.
+It provides endpoints for user authentication, expense tracking, group management, and financial reporting.
+Built with scalability and security in mind, this backend supports individual and shared financial tracking for multiple users.

 Key features include:
-- User authentication and authorization (JWT).
+- User registration and login with JWT authentication.
+- CRUD operations for managing transactions (income/expenses).
-- Individual and group-based expense tracking.
+- Group-based expense sharing and collaboration.
-- Real-time financial reporting with charts and graphs.
+- Real-time financial data retrieval for reporting.
-- Budgeting tools to set spending limits and savings goals.
-- Notifications for bill reminders and budget alerts.

 ---